SK-2022/Library/README.md

 This design is inspired by github user @https://github.com/michalosman's take on his library app on the Odin Project.

 This project represents a project that is crucial in my beginner learning.
-It will also serve as a point of referrence for card making in css.

-I will return to this in late October
+Features coming in the next update

+-Ability to confirm deletion of book

+- Ability to log in and save the books you add.

+-Different color on the 'Not Read' Button